samasthiti/samasthiti/_threeddesigns/praveen-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 23 feet by 55 feet which is the ground, first floor, and tower room.
-The house was designed in modern style at a budget of 2,00,000/-.The elevation contains we have given a wooden door, fixed glass at the staircase portion, we have given wooden pattern tiles at the front, we have given rafters from the first floor to terrace at the balcony, we have given glass railing at the balcony, we have given double-panel wooden door at the front.
+The house elevation was designed in modern style at a budget of 2,00,000/-.The elevation contains we have given a wooden door, fixed glass at the staircase portion, we have given wooden pattern tiles at the front, we have given rafters from the first floor to terrace at the balcony, we have given glass railing at the balcony, we have given double-panel wooden door at the front.

 **Plot size -** 23 Feet x 55 Feet